Website Manager

 All players in the Majors Division are eligible for consideration for All-Star selection.
 The President and/or ASC will solicit names of eligible players interested in participating in the All-Star process prior to the end of regular season play in mid-May.
 To be eligible for the All-Star selection, a player must meet the following criteria:

-• To be eligible for the (Little League) 10-12 All-Star team, a player must be playing in the Majors Division.
+· To be eligible for the (Little League) 10-12 or 9-11 All-Star teams, a player must be playing in the Majors Division.

-• To be eligible for the 8-10 or 9-11 All-Star teams, a player must be playing in the Minors or Majors Division.
+· To be eligible for the 8-10 All-Star team, a player must be playing in the Minors or Majors Division.

 Player Selection

-Once eligible players have been compiled by the All-Star Committee and player agents, the selection will take place in three phases
+Once eligible players have been compiled by the All-Star Committee and player agents, the selection will take place in five phases

 7.4 Softball Player Eligibility and Selection